 Our expert medical negligence claims solicitors are friendly, understanding and empathic.
 They will ensure that you have all the support you need to get through this difficult period and see that you get further medical treatment or tests which you require.

-We will also inform you of documents you may need to provide such as details of your treatment so far, proof of referral which was not attended to, witness statements and make available to you an independent medical professional who will examine you and give a report of how your health has deteriorated as a result of the delay.
-If you have suffered financial losses, we will also need documents to that effect as these will be very vital to prove your claim.
+We will also inform you of documents you may need to provide.
+This includes details of your treatment so far, proof of referral which was not attended to and witness statements.
+We will also make available to you an independent medical professional who will examine you and give a report of how your health has deteriorated as a result of the delay.
+If you have suffered financial losses, we will also need documents to that effect.
+These will be very vital to prove your claim.

 We handle our medical negligence claims on a No Win No Fee basis.
-This allows you to make your claims without having to make any payment to us before or during the entire claims process.
+This allows you to make your claims without having to pay us before or during the entire claims process.

 Our consultation sessions are also free of charge.
 If after making our investigations and you are entitled to make a claim, we will proceed to make claims on your behalf.
-We therefore encourage you to take advantage of this opportunity to seek justice for the wrong done to you without any financial implications to you.
+We therefore encourage you to take advantage of this opportunity and make your claims without any financial implications to you.

 Contact Our Medical Negligence Solicitors